duanra17/school_fish_simulation/README.md

 # In104
 BATS Paul,
 BRISSET Arnaud

-[ English ]
+_[ English ]_

-The aim of this code is to simulate the behavior of a school of fish and displaying it in a graphic window.
+The aim of this code is to simulate the behavior of a school of fish and displaying it in a graphic window using the SDL2 library.

 The useful functions for the simulation can be found in the file 'fonctions.c'.

 To execute the code, type 'make' in a bash terminal, then execute the executable ("main.x").

-[ French ]
+_[ French ]_

-Le but de ce code est de simuler le comportement d'un banc de poissons et de le représenter dans une fenêtre graphique.
+Le but de ce code est de simuler le comportement d'un banc de poissons et de le représenter dans une fenêtre graphique grâce à la bibliothèque SDL2.

 Les fonctions utiles à la simulation sont contenues dans le fichier 'fonctions.c'.